Policy on Sexual Harassment / Misconduct

 Catholic HEART Workcamp:

 Requires, and will provide, all Youth Ministers/Contact Leaders with a Verification Agreement Form that requires all campers 18 and older complete the requirements of their Parish and its Diocese in regard to their sexual abuse risk prevention policies, training, and background checks.
-This form will be provided by CHWC and must be signed by the Youth Minister/ Contact Leader and Pastor and must be notarized by a Public Notary.
+This form will be provided by CHWC and must be signed by the Youth Minister/ Contact Leader and Pastor, attesting that all adults and all campers 18 and older have successfully completed the requirements of their Parish and Diocese in regard to their sexual abuse risk prevention policies, training, and background checks.
 The Verification Agreement Form must be returned to CHWC by May 1st.

 - If your diocese already requires a background check and your adults have been approved, you will simply need to sign and return the Verification Agreement Form stating that all participants 18 and older have been checked.